otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    Uses the instance tag of the retriever as the "receiver instance tag".
 1. The Prekey Server removes the selected Prekey Messages from its storage.
 It doesn't delete neither the Client nor the Prekey Profiles.
-1. Client receives a "No Prekey Ensembles in Storage" message.
+1. If there were no Prekey Ensembles on storage, the Client receives a "No Prekey Ensembles in Storage" message.
 It displays its human-readable part.
-1. Client receives a "Prekey Ensemble Retrieval message":
+1. If there were, the Client receives a "Prekey Ensemble Retrieval message":
    1. Verifies that the receiver instance tag of it is equal to its sender instance tag.
 1. For each requested version, the Client receives the Prekey Ensembles and: